 Negotiate Your Monthly Plan Rate

-If you’re happy with your current cell phone plan and the amount of minutes, texts, and data you get, you should still take a look at your plan.
+If you’re happy with your current cell phone plan and the number of minutes, texts, and data you get, you should still take a look at your plan.

 Over the last few years, there has been a major war to take customers away from their current cell phone providers.
 This has resulted in lower prices for new customers.